 An armed Somali pirate walks along the coastline near Hobyo in 2010

-Somali pirates began staging waves of attacks in 2005, seriously disrupting a major international shipping route and costing the global economy billions of dollars.
+Somali pirates began staging waves of attacks in 2005, seriously disrupting a major international shipping route.

 At the peak of the piracy crisis in January 2011, 736 hostages and 32 boats were held.

 Though anti-piracy measures ended attacks on commercial vessels, fishing boats have continued to face attacks.